 - Transportation: Taiwanese public transport is clean, efficient, and CHEAP!
 Traveling by metro will cost you $0.65 only.
 You can also hire a scooter for $17 per day.
-Intercity travel from Taiwan to Kaohsiung in a high-speed train will cost you $26.13.
+Intercity travel from Taiwan to Kaohsiung on a high-speed train will cost you $26.13.

 - SIM Card: $33 for unlimited data with 28-day validity.

-China- well shocking right?
+China- well, shocking, right?
 Well turns out; China is also a country of ethical value; it depends on where you go and when you go.

 The rural west side of the country is relatively cheaper than the city area like Shanghai.
 But again, big cities are also affordable if you do not enter the high-end bars, restaurants, and shopping malls.

 When in China, your first stop will be Beijing.
 You can go to many places with free admissions to quench your thirst for historical knowledge, like Tiananmen Square, Chairman Memory Hall, and Qianmen Street.

 You must visit the Shichahai Lake Area to see the traditional side of Beijing.

 You would obviously want to visit the Great Wall of China while on your trip to China.
 The entrance tickets are quite cheap– $5.65-$8.48 per person.
 Still, to save money, take a public bus or a train to the destination.